 You can add more detailed additional information to the invoice and select the currency that you want to invoice in.

-Once the invoice heading is saved, you must enter the different invoice lines.
-You could use either of the two techniques:
+Once the invoice heading is saved you must enter the different invoice lines.
+You could use either of two techniques:

 use a product to complete the different fields automatically.

 The invoice line description is more of a title than a comment.
 If you want to add more detailed comments you can use the field in the second tab Notes.